-Is Technology Limiting Creativity? (hm, that’s ironic)
+Is Technology Limiting Creativity? (oh, the irony)

-Is Technology Limiting Creativity? (oh the irony)
+Is Technology Limiting Creativity? (no lol)

 Putting limits on creativity is one of the best ways to boost creativity.